hasl-sensor/integration/README.md

 - sensor: (optional) Sensor to determine if status should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

-- interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.
+- scan_interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

 - timewindow: (optionl) The number of minutes to look ahead when requesting the departure board from the api.
 Default 30, min 5 and max 60.